Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Experimental Results

 \subsection{Ablation Study}

-The ablation study is conducted to show the effectiveness of each module.
-The first variant, labeled `w/o knowledge-link', involves the removal of the knowledge-link graph, utilizing only the signal branch for representation learning.
-The subsequent category involves the effects of the variations in node alignment during the alignment process.
+The ablation study demonstrates the effectiveness of each improvement.
+The first variant, `w/o knowledge-link', removes the knowledge-link graph, utilizing the vanilla GNN encoder for representation learning.
 The second variant, `w/o node', eliminates the entire node alignment module.
-The third variant `w/o node (sensor)' and the fourth variant `w/o node (label)' evaluate the effects of removing sensor-level and label-level alignment, respectively, while retaining another alignment component.
-Moving to the next category, we explore the effect of removing edge alignment, introducing the fifth variant, `w/o edge'.
-The final variant, `w/ index prompt', employs prompts like `A sensor of [index]', replacing sensor names with numbers (1, 2, etc.), to investigate the utility of sensor semantic knowledge introduced by sensor names.
+The third and fourth variants, `w/o node (sensor)' and `w/o node (label)', evaluate the effects of removing sensor-level and label-level alignment, respectively, while retaining another component for node alignment.
+The fifth variant, `w/o edge', explores the effect of removing edge alignment.
+The final variant, `w/ index prompt', employs prompts like `For [$Ta$], A sensor of [index]', replacing sensor names with numbers (1, 2, etc.), to investigate the utility of sensor knowledge introduced by sensor names.

-Table \ref{tab:abla} presents the results of the ablation study.
-We utilize the Score results on FD002 as an example for following analysis.
-Comparing our complete method with the `w/o knowledge-link' variant, we observe a significant improvement of 21.1\%, indicating the effectiveness of the knowledge-link graph extracted from LLMs in enhancing the graph quality.
-A better graph contributes to improved representations for downstream tasks.
+Tables \ref{tab:abla_pre} and \ref{tab:abla_cls} present the results of the ablation study on regression and classification tasks respectively.
+We utilize the Score results on FD002 as an example for the following analysis.
+Comparing our complete method with the `w/o knowledge-link' variant, we observe a significant improvement of 21.1\%, indicating the effectiveness of the knowledge-link graph.
+By unlocking the power of LLMs, K-Link enhances MTS graph generation, thus learning improved representations for downstream tasks.
 Examining the knowledge-link graph components, both nodes and edges are crucial.
-Removing node and edge alignment, we observe performance drops of 12.5\% and 14.5\%, respectively, emphasizing the importance of sensor semantic information and their links in the knowledge-link graph for enhancing MTS-derived graphs' quality.
+Removing node and edge alignment, we observe performance drops of 12.5\% and 14.5\%, respectively, emphasizing the importance of universal sensor knowledge and their links in the knowledge-link graph.
 Within node alignment, the removal of sensor-level and label-level alignment leads to performance decreases of 11.1\% and 10.9\%, respectively, highlighting the significance of sensor-level and label-level prompts.
-Finally, replacing sensor names with index numbers results in a 9.68\% performance drop, demonstrating the importance of the semantic knowledge within sensor names.
-Notably, the variant with index prompts achieves slightly better results than the variant without sensor-level alignment, possibly due to the additional contextual information provided by the prompt `A sensor of'.
+Finally, replacing sensor names with index numbers results in a 9.68\% performance drop, demonstrating the importance of the knowledge within sensor names.
+Notably, this variant with index prompts achieves slightly better results than the variant without sensor-level alignment, indicating that the contextual information in the sensor-level prompt can contribute to performance enhancements.